 Auriculotherapy to Fight Parkinson's Disease

-It’s well known that the drugs that we use to treat Parkinson’s disease aren’t curative.
-In addition, their dosages have to be increased at some point in the patient’s life.
-Unfortunately, this typically doesn’t translate into a better quality of life for patients.
-Parkinson’s disease has no cure.
-However, some new treatments have emerged.
-One of these treatments is auriculotherapy.
+It’s well known that the drugs people use to treat Parkinson’s disease aren’t curative.
+In addition, their dosages almost always have to be increased at some point in the patient’s life.
+However, unfortunately, this typically doesn’t translate into a better quality of life for patients – which is the main priority.

 In other words, after an assessment of the patient’s health, the professional proceeds to implant small and fine titanium needles in the cartilage of the ear.

-This is why the starting point of this particular treatment is the auricular cartilage.
-This has numerous nerve endings.
-Doctors insert needles under the skin by a pressure system to activate the body’s own mechanisms that had been paralyzed.
-In addition, this helps to regulate the production of dopamine and/or other neurotransmitters.
+This is why the starting point of this particular treatment is the auricular cartilage, which has numerous nerve endings.
+Doctors insert needles under the skin using a specially adapted pressure system to activate the body’s own mechanisms that had been paralyzed.
+This helps to regulate the production of dopamine and/or other neurotransmitters.
 This technique is also known as auricular therapy, ear acupuncture, or auriculoacupuncture.

-Evolution of the Treatment
+Evolution of the treatment

 Unlike traditional acupuncture, this treatment allows you to insert many more needles in a single session.

 Patients with Parkinson’s disease who have already received auriculotherapy say that they have experienced the following benefits (among others):

 - Anxiety relief